 The easier you make it for visitors to fill out your form, the higher the conversion rate you will enjoy.
 When you make submitting personal information as easy as “tap, tap, done,” you skip the process of convincing a user to sign up with carefully crafted copy & well-thought-out form fields, and head straight to collecting data.

 Now, if your goal is to collect as many leads as possible, that’s not necessarily a bad thing.
-People will much more readily hand over their and email before anything else.
+People will much more readily hand over their name and email before anything else.
 But if you…

 - Don’t have a large enough sales team to call and qualify an abundance of leads